natewatson999/udp-hub/README.md

 This function is intended for responses.
 It has 5 parameters: a buffer of a response, the starting index of the response, the ending index of the response, the response port number, and the IP address "v6 and v4 are both valid" of the intended client.

+#### udpHub.createServer.close

+This function closes a server.
+It has one parameter: an optional parameter-less callback function.

 #### Server Example:

 ```